Maximally-stable Local Optima in Random Graphs and Spin Glasses: Phase Transitions and Universality: Proof of Theorem : Sparse to Dense Reduction

 Analogous to Section \ref{sec:sparse_uni}, we let $D^*(W,h) = \min_{\sigma \in M_0} D(W,h,\sigma)$, and define the following Hamiltonian for the dense graph:

-We observe that the above dense Hamiltonian $\cH_d$ can now be expressed as the sparse Hamiltonian $H$ for rescaled and shifted variables $p_{ij}=\sqrt{\frac{d}{n}}w_{ij}$. .
+We observe that the above dense Hamiltonian $\cH_d$ can now be expressed as the sparse Hamiltonian $H$ for rescaled and shifted variables $p_{ij}=\sqrt{\frac{d}{n}}w_{ij}$.

-Let $A$ and $J$ be random weight matrices corresponding to edge weights sampled from the sparse antiferromagnetic random graphs with loops and the standard normal distribution respectively.
-Let $P=\sqrt{\frac{d}{n}}J$ Repeating the Linderberg's argument while going from the matrix $A$ to the matrix $P$, while replacing each element in turn as in the previous section, we obtain: \begin{small}
+Let $A$ and $J$ be random weight matrices corresponding to edge weights sampled from the sparse anti-ferromagnetic random graphs with loops and the standard normal distribution respectively.
+Define $P=\sqrt{\frac{d}{n}}J$.
+Repeating the Lindeberg's argument while going from the matrix $A$ to the matrix $P$, while replacing each element in turn as in the previous section, we obtain: \begin{small}